eloibernier/Application/README.md

-# Application
-Northwestern University - Eloi Code Sample
+# Northwestern University - Eloi Code Sample

-This repository has been created in order to do the application at Northwestern University

-Not a lot of code has been uploaded.
-Just enough to show that I am able to code in Python.

-I will include VBA code as well.
+Welcome to my code sample repository, created as part of my application to Northwestern University.
+This repository highlights my coding skills and experience, with examples in Python and VBA.

+## About the Repository
+This repository contains a small but meaningful selection of code, curated to showcase my programming abilities.
+While not exhaustive, these samples reflect my competency and practical approach to solving problems.

+## Folder: For Fun
+This folder includes a weekend project I worked on for fun!
+I explored various aspects of my city's bikeshare service to better understand its functionality.
+This project gave me an opportunity to apply my skills in Python while exploring a real-world problem.

+## Additional Contributions
+Alongside Python code, I’ve also included examples of VBA code to demonstrate my versatility with different programming tools.